david-w-millar/ansible-role-gvm/README.md

 * Add vars for GVM config
 * Add feature to install tools, optionally with a specified version
 * Use ansigenome
-* Address problem where this role does not play well with any roles that change the user's shell

 ## License